 Regional & State Activities

-The AMCNO maintains ongoing relations with allied health associations and other healthcare organizations throughout the Northern Ohio Region.
-The AMCNO provides representation on inter-professional coalitions such as the Investing in Tobacco Free Youth Initiative, Healthy Choices for Healthy Children, the Ohio Medical Volunteer Corps, the Center for Health Affairs, and many others.
+The AMCNO maintains ongoing relationships with allied health associations and other healthcare organizations throughout the Northern Ohio Region.
+The AMCNO provides representation on inter-professional coalitions such as the Investing in Tobacco Free Youth Initiative, the Ohio Medical Volunteer Corps, the Center for Health Affairs, and many others.
 For more information on these AMCNO activities see the links on this page.